Mohamed-Elmasry16/Sales_Analysis_using_python/README.md

 # Sales_Analysis_using_python
-# tis project answer some business questions
+## this project answer some business questions
+### what is the best sales month ?
+### what is the best sales city ?
+### what time is the best to dispaly the advertisement ?
+### what time is the best to dispaly the advertisement in each city ?
+### what is the best seller proudct and why ?